Best programs for getting a mortgage with a disability in 2020

-Special mortgagesÂ exist for people with disabilities, and for parents buying a home for a disabled child.
-In addition, there are mortgage programs for able-bodiedÂ people who live with qualified disabled residents.
+Special mortgages exist for people with disabilities, and for parents buying a home for a disabled child.
+In addition, there are mortgage programs for able-bodied people who live with qualified disabled residents.
 For instance, a caretaker who shares a home with his disabled sibling might get a special mortgage.

-If youÂ receive government disability income, you are probably eligible for several mortgage programs.
+If you receive government disability income, you are probably eligible for several mortgage programs.
 That’s also true if you work but earn a low income.

 Program requirements depend on who will own and occupy the property, and how the occupants will pay their mortgage.
 They also depend on whether the program is federal, state or local.